Fächer

 Follow

 The American Dream concept evolved through key historical events, from early colonization to modern challenges.
 It encompasses ideals of freedom, equality, and opportunity, shaped by pivotal moments like the Declaration of Independence and Civil Rights Movement.
-The dream's reality has been questioned, facing criticism for inequality and unfulfilled promises.
+The dream's reality has been questioned due to persistent social and economic inequalities.

 7.4.2021